 7. Reputation of the business

 What are customers saying?
 Google [company] ‘scam’ and see what you come up with.
 If there are negative results on the Better Business Bureau and ripoffreport.com, dig deeper to see what the real story is.
-A negative image can be a liability and hurt overall business.
+Even simply Googling the business can be great for checking their reputation.

 8. All accounts receivable and payable